ianmiell/tech-peer-mentoring/README.md

 ## Applications

-Application is not like for a job.
+Application to the group is not like for a job.
 If you pass the first stage (which is a sanity check of your credentials), there will be a short Skype/Hangout chat (or similar).

-There will be no 'whiteboarding' type questions.
+There will be no 'whiteboarding' or algorithm, or direct technical questions.
 The purpose is to work out what you want from the process, and what you can offer so you can be appropriately matched.